Breast Reduction (cont.)

 - Loose, comfortable t-shirts and blouses

-- Soft bras we mentioned above.
+- Soft bras.
 Your surgeon can recommend where to buy these

 - Special ointments or creams as recommended by your surgeon for incision site